synduce/Synduce/README.md

 of the recursion skeleton is `theta`, the representation function must be a function from `theta` to `tau`.

-The tool accepts inputs defined two syntaxes: a syntax specific for pattern-matching recursion scheme (PRMS) and (files with `.pmrs` extension) or an OCaml file (`.ml` extension).
+The tool accepts inputs defined in two different formats: using a syntax specific for pattern-matching recursion scheme (PRMS) (files with `.pmrs` extension) or an OCaml file (`.ml` extension).
 The PMRS syntax is more feature complete, but we are actively working on the ML syntax.

 ## PMRS syntax